 Laura Emiko Soltis, Ph.D.

 Emiko received her Ph.D. from Emory University in 2012.
-Emiko joined Freedom U as a faculty member in 2013, and was appointed the organization's first Executive Director in June 2014.
+Emiko joined Freedom U as a volunteer faculty member in 2013, and was appointed the organization's first Executive Director in June 2014.
 In this capacity, Emiko introduced a human rights framework and a horizontal leadership structure with an elected Student Committee and Board of Directors.
-She also established a movement leadership training program and expanded the curriculum to courses in wide-ranging academic disciplines chosen by students.
+She also established a movement leadership training program and expanded the curriculum to courses in wide-ranging academic disciplines chosen by students, including a summer SAT program and an intensive arts program.
 As an experienced social movement strategist, Emiko works to advance the undocumented student movement by building bridges between undocumented and documented student groups, advocating for fair admissions policies in higher education, mobilizing diverse documented allies, and cultivating intergenerational relationships between undocumented students and veterans of the Black Freedom Movement.
 Emiko continues to serve as the Professor of Human Rights, teaching classes in international human rights, social movement theory, and immigration history.
 As an active public scholar, she writes and lectures frequently on topics such as human rights advocacy, undocumented student activism, workers' rights and economic justice, music and mobilization, and student movements.
 Emiko is also an accomplished photographer and violinist, and sings in the Atlanta Symphony Orchestra Chamber Chorus.

 Claire Bolton, MA